top of page

 After Maduro: What's Next for Venezuela?

 By: Jared Lenton Published: February 11, 2026 On February 11, students, Venezuelan community members and foreign policy professionals gathered at Georgia Tech’s Exhibition Hall for a compelling discussion on Venezuela’s ongoing socioeconomic and political crisis.
-The event featured retired U.S. Ambassador to Venezuela, James Story as the keynote speaker, with retired Ambassador Charles Shapiro serving as the moderator, and World Affairs Council of Atlanta President, Ricke
+The event featured retired U.S. Ambassador to Venezuela, James Story as the keynote speaker, with retired Ambassador Charles Shapiro serving as the moderator, and World Affairs Council of Atlanta President, Rickey

 World Affairs Council of Atlanta